 Today, at 8 am sharp marked theÂ commencementÂ of the 89th Youth Parliament of Manitoba Winter Session!
 Approximately 55 youth from across Manitoba will gather in the provincial capital for what isÂ assuredÂ to be a week of intense debate and life-long camaraderie.

-Upon arrival at Kelvin High School the new “backbenchers” will be given an orientation and then brought to the legislature.
-For many this may be their first time within the historical and beautiful Manitoba Legislative Building.
-After taking the oath and signing the scroll of the 89th Winter Session the members will enjoy what is sure to be a delicious meal at Buccacino’s.
-Following dinner, at 6:30 pm sharp the opening ceremonies will commence where Her Honour the Lieutenant Governor, Ruth Wilson (a youth parliamentarian herself from our 55th until the 58th sessions) will call our 89th Youth Parliament of Manitoba Winter Session to order.
+Upon arrival at Kelvin High School, the new “backbenchers” will be given an orientation and then brought to the legislature.
+For many, this may be their first time within the historical and beautiful Manitoba Legislative Building.
+After taking the oath and signing the scroll of the 89th Winter Session, the members will enjoy what is sure to be a delicious meal at Buccacino’s.
+Following dinner, at 6:30 pm sharp the opening ceremonies will commence, in which Her Honour the Lieutenant Governor, Ruth Wilson (a youth parliamentarian herself from our 55th until the 58th sessions) will call our 89th Youth Parliament of Manitoba Winter Session to order.

 Excited, and surely moved by the historical moment that they have just taken part in, the members will then return to the school for what promises to be a fun (and possibly very long) night.